microsoft/terraform-provider-azuredevops/website/docs/d/identity_group.html.markdown

 The following arguments are supported:

-- `name` - (Required) The name of the group.
+* `name` - (Required) The name of the group.

-- `project_id` - (Required) The Project ID.
+* `project_id` - (Required) The Project ID.

 ## Attributes Reference

 The following attributes are exported:

-  - `id` - The ID is the primary way to reference the identity subject.
+* `id` - The ID is the primary way to reference the identity subject.
 This field will uniquely identify the same identity subject across both Accounts and Organizations.

-  - `name` - This is the non-unique display name of the identity subject.
+* `name` - This is the non-unique display name of the identity subject.
 To change this field, you must alter its value in the source provider.

+* `descriptor` - The descriptor of the identity group.

 ## Relevant Links